RetroDECK/ES-DE/USERGUIDE.md

 By default, ES-DE will search using the metadata name of the game.
 If no name has been defined via scraping or manually using the metadata editor, this name will correspond to the physical file name minus all text inside either normal brackets **()** or square brackets **[]**.
 So for example the physical filename **Mygame (U) [v2].zip** will be stripped to simply **Mygame** when performing the scraping.

-The behavior of using the metadata name rather than the file name can be changed using the setting _Search using metadata name_ as described [below](USERGUIDE.md#other-settings).
+The behavior of using the metadata name rather than the file name can be changed using the setting **Search using metadata name**.

 Note that there is  an exception to this behavior for arcade games (MAME and Neo Geo).
 For ScreenScraper the short MAME names are used by default as this scraper service fully supports that.
 For TheGamesDB the short names are instead expanded to the full games names using a lookup in the MAME name database supplied with the ES-DE installation.
 It's possible to override this automatic behavior by using the _Refine Search_ button in the scraper GUI if the search did not yield any results, or if the wrong game was returned.
 In general though, searching for arcade games is very reliable assuming the physical game files follow the MAME name standard.